idris-live/idris-live.github.io/_pages/will_i_like_idris.md

 For now, I prefer to think of dependent types as a clean, consistent type system that builds on one cohesive paradigm to provide great expressive power.
 Over time, we as a community will learn the best use of this power.
 We will learn a lot by pushing out toward the frontier.
-Personally, I am more interested in the possibility that dependent types can make our code more expressive and more trustworthy, yet still simple.
+Personally, I am more interested in the possibility that dependent types will allow us to write simple, expressive, and trustworthy code.

 The next section will help you with [Understanding Dependent Types](/understanding_dependent_types).